Travel Guide

 • Cholera/Typhoid: Recommended inoculation.

-• Malaria: No certificate required, but a course of pills is advisable.
+• Malaria: No certificate is required, but a course of pills is advisable.

 • Medical Care: